 Which Equation Is a Quadratic Model for the Data Set?

 A quadratic model is a mathematical equation that describes a relationship between variables where the highest power of the independent variable is 2.
 These models are essential in fields like physics, economics, and biology because they capture non-linear patterns in data.
-On the flip side, for example, the trajectory of a projectile or the growth of a population often follows a quadratic trend.
-Understanding how to identify and apply quadratic models is crucial for analyzing real-world data effectively.
+As an example, the trajectory of a projectile or the growth of a population often follows a quadratic trend.
+Which means understanding how to identify and apply quadratic models is crucial for analyzing real-world data effectively.
 This article explores the characteristics of quadratic equations, methods to determine if a given equation fits a dataset, and practical applications of quadratic models.

 Understanding Quadratic Models